Transforming Trauma Care

 OHSU is able to meet its obligations as a Level 1 trauma center through the skill and expertise of our surgeons, residents nurse practitioners, physician assistants, nurses and ancillary staff.
 The multidisciplinary teamwork found within OHSU is the overarching factor that leads to successful treatment of seriously injured patients.
 The resources invested in our program by hospital administration, the expertise and time contributed by our medical school faculty, and the dedication of our health care specialists all result in a broadly based commitment to transforming trauma care.

-- 1,636 patients (65%) were brought to OHSU directly from the scene of injury, and 881 patients (35%) were transferred from another hospital
+- 1807 patients (66 percent) were brought to OHSU directly from the scene of injury, and 952 (34 percent) were transferred from another hospital.

-- The number of patients 64 years of age and older increased, while the number of patients younger than 64 decreased.
+- The number of patients age 25-74 increased, while the number of patients older than 74 decreased.

-Injury Prevention: ThinkFirst and the Matter of Balance fall prevention course had another successful year, serving more than 46,000 community members in 2013
+- Injury Prevention: ThinkFirst and Matter of Balance Fall Prevention had another successful year, serving more than 36,000 community members.